What is Lifestyle Photography?

 They explain that as literacy rates improved among European women, so did the market for magazines marketed specifically to them.
 This would lead to lifestyle magazines as we know them today, even before the advent of photography.
-Since these early magazines were of course hand-illustrated there was still a layer of imagination between the reader and fantasizing about their own lives transformed.
+Of course, these early magazines were hand-illustrated.
+So there was still a layer of imagination between the reader and fantasizing about their own lives transformed.

 Life Magazine changed the print game forever with the popularization of photojournalism.
 On large-format glossy pages, they brought American readers crisp professional photos transporting readers right into the relevant issues of the day.
 From the 1930s onward, lifestyle photography had found its place in the American media diets.

 If you weren’t previously familiar with the term, you’ve still likely seen lifestyle photography before.
-It’s tremendously popular with Instagram influencers who seek to share with their followers and the world how they lead their days.
+It’s tremendously popular with Instagram influencers who seek to share their lifestyles with their followers.
 Many produce images of seemingly effortless beauty paired with healthy lifestyle choices like yoga, hiking, and trendy health food diets.

 However, as is often the case with lifestyle photography, these accounts are often not quite as they seem.
 These images are product sponsored and subject to heavy photo editing to boost busts and slim waistlines.
 For these reasons, many have come under criticism for crafting an unrealistic portrait of their lives and calling it reality.
 On the popular subreddit r/instagramreality you can see countless call-outs of people boasting #nomakeup while at the same time Facetuneing to high heaven.

 But what about magazines like we mentioned earlier, are they still relevant?
 Absolutely.
-While print media is a tricky business to be in these days, they typically have digital versions and sometimes even more content on the site than on the glossy paper.
+Print media is a tricky business to be in these days.
+They typically have digital versions and sometimes even more content on the site than on the glossy paper.

 There are really only two steps to creating great posed photos.
 Study the composition of photos you admire from social media, blogs, and magazines, and then simply practice trying it out on your own.

-So this style appeals to you and you want to get started doing it yourself, huh?
-You likely have a pretty decent camera built right into your pocket-sized supercomputer, so don’t fret going out to buy any fancy equipment when you’re just getting started.
+So this style appeals to you, and you want to start doing lifestyle photography yourself?
+You likely have a pretty decent camera built right into your pocket-sized supercomputer, so don’t fret.
+You don’t immediately have to buy any fancy equipment when you’re just starting out.
 Instead, focus your energy on picking your sharing platform and finding interesting subjects.

 And for posed lifestyle photography, in particular, you may quickly run out of interesting places to shoot in your own home and your best friend’s trendy loft apartment.
 That by no means spells out the end of the road for your lifestyle photography journey.